malciin/wasm-webgl.net/README.md

 ### Note

-Its just a quick proof of concept, only some of webgl methods are binded.
+Its just a quick proof of concept, only some of webgl methods are binded, other things like textures would require adding proper definition to <a href="WasmWebGL/webgl.spec.xml">`webgl.spec.xml`</a>.